niparra21/Data-Pura-Vida/README.md

 - **Core Process Flows**: user and business registration, document validation, purchase transactions, backoffice operations.

 ### Diagram access
 View the full hierarchical diagrams here: [Diagrams](https://app.diagrams.net/#G1yVFPUMvNwK_1kUzsVjszH3h54usKBPj5#%7B%22pageId%22%3A%22HHjvdh1xR4mO0dgaIlwd%22%7D)

+### Component: Data Lake

+#### General Overview

+The **Data Lake** is the core of the *Data Pura Vida* ecosystem.
+It serves as the central repository for structured and semi-structured data, enabling integration, transformation, and analysis through intelligent services.
+Its hierarchical design ensures secure storage, versioning, dataset relationships, and full traceability, while complying with the system’s security and data governance requirements.

+The component is decomposed into five main functional blocks:

+#### 1. Input

+Responsible for receiving data from multiple sources.
+Supports:

+- Automatic ingestion via:
+  - File uploads (Excel, CSV, JSON)
+  - Connectors to SQL / NoSQL databases
+  - External APIs
+- Manual data entry
+- Source and upload location registration
+- Structure and format validation
+- Metadata collection for AI processing

+#### 2. Storage

+Manages safe and versioned data retention:

+- Dataset version control
+- Relationships between datasets via linked columns
+- Delta load management:
+  - Differential fields
+  - Timed pull configuration
+  - Event-triggered callbacks

+#### 3. Transformation (ETDL)

+The smart data processing engine based on AI, composed of:

+- **Extraction**: capturing new and existing data
+- **Transformation**: normalization, schema redesign, automatic linking of datasets
+- **Cleaning**: detection and correction of errors via AI
+- **Modeling and final loading** into the system

+#### 4. Delivery

+Regulates secure and controlled access to processed data:

+- Restricted access based on role, time, volume, or entity
+- Internal dashboards for data visualization (no export allowed)
+- Optional integration with AI models (vector format delivery)
+- Real-time metrics on data usage and limits

+#### 5. Security

+A transversal system that guarantees data protection and traceability:

+- Encryption at rest, in transit, and at the application level
+- Role-Based Access Control (RBAC) and Row-Level Security (RLS)
+- Multifactor authentication (MFA)
+- Dynamic access policies per user/entity type
+- Access and modification logging for full auditability

+#### Architectural Justification

+This hierarchical design was created based on system requirements and best practices in modular software architecture.
+Each subcomponent is a self-contained unit with clear responsibilities, supporting scalability, maintainability, and full data traceability.
+The Data Lake interacts with other major components (Backend API, Public Portal, and Backoffice) through secure and auditable integration layers, aligned with modern standards of data governance and information security.